bradhackinen/vminhash/README.md

 # vectorizedMinHash
-A small toolkit for very efficiently comparing the similarity of large sets of documents or other data structures that can be represented as sets.
+A small toolkit for very efficiently comparing the similarity of large numbers of documents or other data structures that can be represented as sets.
 Core features:
 - Very fast construction of MinHash "fingerprints" of sets.
 The algorithm is inspired by the MinHash implementation in [datasketch](https://github.com/ekzhu/datasketch), but the core MinHash algorithm is vectorized in numpy and includes CUDA support via [cupy](https://cupy.chainer.org/).
 - Jaccard similarity estimation
 - Cardinality estimation (with bias correction for much better accuracy)